 - b.
 These spaces shall be clearly marked for "recreational vehicles, large vehicles, or vehicles with trailers only." - c.
 A clearing height of 12 to 14 feet shall be provided. - D. Uses Not Listed.
-The parking requirement for any use not listed in Table 3-9 shall be determined by the Director based upon the requirements for the most similar comparable use, the particular characteristics of the proposed use, and any other relevant data regarding parking demand.
-Land uses not specifically listed by subsection I of this section (Parking requirements by land use), below, shall provide parking as required by the Director.
-The Director shall use the requirements of subsection I of this section (Parking requirements by land use), below, as a guide in determining the minimum number of off-street parking spaces to be provided. - E. Rounding of Quantities.
-When calculating the number of parking spaces required, space requirements greater than one-half shall be rounded up to the nearest whole number and requirements of less than one-half shall be eliminated. - F. Fixed Seating.
+The parking requirement for any use not listed in Table 3-9 shall be determined by the Director based upon the requirements for the most similar

+- comparable use, the particular characteristics of the proposed use, and any other relevant data regarding parking demand. - E. Rounding of Quantities.
+When calculating the number of parking spaces required, space requirements greater than one-half shall be rounded up to the nearest whole number and requirements of less than one-half shall be eliminated. - Fixed Seating.
 Where fixed seating is provided in the form of benches or bleachers, a seat shall be defined as 24 inches of continuous bench space for the purpose of calculating the number of required parking spaces. - G. Company-Owned Vehicles.
 The number of parking spaces required by this chapter, does not include spaces needed for the parking of company-owned vehicles.
-Parking spaces

-- to accommodate company-owned vehicles shall be provided in excess of the requirements for a particular land use. - H. PT (Port) Zoning District.
-Parking shall be in compliance with the PT (Port) zoning district in compliance with Section 16.24.150 (PT (Port) zoning district standards) or the Rough and Ready Island Development Plan for the Port of Stockton, California (Development Plan) as applicable. - 1.
-Parking Requirements by Land Use.
+Parking spaces to accommodate company-owned vehicles shall be provided in excess of the requirements for a particular land use. - H. PT (Port) Zoning District.
+Parking shall be in compliance with the PT (Port) zoning district in compliance with Section 16.24.150 (PT (Port) zoning district standards) or the Rough and Ready Island Development Plan for the Port of Stockton, California (Development Plan) as applicable. - Parking Requirements by Land Use.
 Each land use shall be provided the minimum number of parking spaces required by Table 3-9.
 Additional spaces may be required through discretionary permits.